 Selected parts of SAR (Chapters 2, 6 and parts of Chapter 15).

+Several other documents would also be important (including PSA Level 2); the list is to be completed in preparation of WS1.

 Specific actions to be implemented before the next workshop in NPP

 Specific actions agreed to be performed before the next workshop to be held in June 2018 in NPP are as follows: